TekkaGB/FileDaddy/README.md

 ![FileDaddy](https://media.discordapp.net/attachments/792245872259235850/827987437317914634/filedaddy.png)
 ## Preface
 This mod loader/manager is meant to simplify downloading and combining many different mods.
-At the moment, FileDaddy has a very simple implementation only aimed to support the original Friday Night Funkin on Windows.
-Yes that means popular exectuable mods such as VS Whitty aren't officially supported yet (although it might work anyhow).

 ## Before Starting
 If your game is currently modded, please restore the game back to its original state.
 You can do this by manually deleting your modded files and replacing them back with the original ones.
 Or you can just download the game again to start off from scratch.
 This is important since FileDaddy uses your current assets folder of the game as its base without mods.